rh-ssa-demos/agentic-ai-enabled-ran/README.md

 ## Repository Structure

-Below is the repository structure and each components
+The following outlines the repository layout and its key components.

 ```
 .